Home / All about selling / Declaration by the Seller: The importance of transparency

 The seller’s declaration should be given to any buyer intending to submit an offer to purchase.
 The form must be signed by the buyer and appended to the offer to purchase.
 The declaration can also be shared with the building inspector, to help them write up a detailed report on the property.

-Download the Declaration of the Seller form
+Download the Declaration by the Seller form

 Need help to fill out your declaration correctly?